 In some cases, it’s impossible to entirely prevent the system you’re using from creating wrong URLs for content, but sometimes it is possible to redirect them.
 If this isn’t logical to you (which I can understand), do keep it in mind while talking to your developers.
 If you do get rid of some of the duplicate content issues, make sure that you redirect all the old duplicate content URLs to the proper canonical URLs.

 href section of the canonical link, you place the correct canonical URL for your article.
-When a search engine that supports canonical finds this link element, it performs what is a soft 301 redirect.
-It transfers most of the link value gathered by that page to your canonical page.
+When a search engine that supports canonical finds this link element, it performs a soft 301 redirect, transferring most of the link value gathered by that page to your canonical page.

 4.4 Linking back to the original content

 If you can’t do any of the above, possibly because you don’t control the <head> section of the site your content appears on, adding a link back to the original article on top of or below the article is always a good idea.
-This might be something you want to do in your RSS feed: add a link back to the article in it.
-Some scrapers will filter that link out, but some others might leave it in.
-If Google encounters several links pointing to your article, it will figure out soon enough that that’s the actual canonical version of the article.
+You might want to do this in your RSS feed by adding a link back to the article in it.
+Some scrapers will filter that link out, but others might leave it in.
+If Google encounters several links pointing to your original article, it will figure out soon enough that that’s the actual canonical version.

 5 Conclusion: duplicate content is fixable, and should be fixed

 Duplicate content happens everywhere.
 I have yet to encounter a site of more than 1,000 pages that hasn’t got at least a tiny duplicate content problem.
-It’s something you need to keep an eye on at all times.
-It is fixable though, and the rewards can be plentiful.
-Your quality content might soar in the rankings by just getting rid of duplicate content on your site!
+It’s something you need to constantly keep an eye on, but it is fixable, and the rewards can be plentiful.
+Your quality content could soar in the rankings, just by getting rid of duplicate content from your site!